matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 Luckily, the YAML file is very readable.
 We are using [MQTT sensor platform](https://www.home-assistant.io/integrations/sensor.mqtt/).
 We restart the Home Assistant.

 You should change `state_topic` with yours.
-You can also change the `unique_id` with any value unless is unique, of course.
+You can also change the `unique_id` with any value, it just need to be unique, of course.

 `value_template` is the field where we extract the value from JSON in the topic with the keyword `value_json` and then we take the interesting values `PM10` and `PM25`.
 Finally, we say that we are interested in a `float` value.
 All this stuff is surrounded by `{{ }}`: when you see this syntax means we are exploiting the [template system](https://www.home-assistant.io/docs/configuration/templating/) that is powered by [Jinja2](https://www.home-assistant.io/docs/configuration/templating/).